palmcivet7/compliant-smart-contract/README.md

 ## Overview

-Contract level compliance removes the risk of non-compliance at the lowest level of agreement execution.
+Contract level compliance removes the risk of non-compliance at the lowest level of agreement execution, enabling regulated activity to be available on public chains.

 ## How does the compliance work?